harmonia-org/harmonia/README.md

 ## Roadmap

-* Injection method - In progress, using our homemade method
+* Injection method - Complete, using our homemade method
 * Library loading - No progress, yet™️
 * Plugin loading - No progress, yet™️